-Newsom Eye is the number one choice for helping those afflicted with cataracts.
+Newsom Eye is the number one choice for helping those afflicted with cataracts in the Sebring and Tampa Bay area.
 T. Hunter Newsom, MD is an expert cataract surgeon, having performed tens of thousands of procedures over the years.
 Newsom Eye is considered one of the best choices for cataract surgery.
 Dr. Newsom not only brings a wealth of experience, awards and research to the practice, he is also the inventor of Newsom Bladeless Laser Cataract surgery technique adapting the Intralase Femtosecond Laser for use in cataract surgery.

 How Do Cataracts Develop?